The Lucid (album): Release

-On September 8, 2021, the band put out their first single, "Maggot Wind", along with the announcement of a October 15 release date for the album.
+On September 8, 2021, the band put out their first single, "Maggot Wind", along with the announcement of an October 15 release date for the album.
 Late September saw the release of their second single "Damned"; and early October the band released their third single "Hair".

 January 2022 the band put out their debut music video for "Deaths of Despair" along with the announcement of their first live dates for May 2022.

 April 2022 saw the release of the music video for their single "Hair".
 The video was directed by and stars Hannah Fierman.